This section outlines the procedure for starting NDB Cluster replication using a single replication channel.

 In the previous statement,

-idis this server's unique ID (see Section 18.6.2, “General Requirements for MySQL Cluster Replication”).
+idis this server's unique ID (see Section 18.6.2, “General Requirements for NDB Cluster Replication”).
 This starts the server's mysqld process with binary logging enabled using the proper logging format.Note

 You can also start the master with